-1. Body measurements – track changes in your chest, waist and hip measurements since these numbers are a better indicator of fat loss.
-Also, pay attention to changes in how your clothing fits – are your jeans feeling looser and more comfortable?
+Track changes in your chest, waist and hip measurements since these numbers are a better indicator of fat loss.
+Also, pay attention to changes in how your clothing fits.
+Are your jeans feeling looser and more comfortable?

 If you’d still like to use the scale as one of your tracking tools, here’s what I suggest…

 Weigh yourself once a week, in the morning before any food or water is consumed.

 For women – since weight tends to fluctuate more due to our monthly cycles, I recommend weighing yourself once a month (at the same period in your cycle) to avoid getting discouraged by large weight fluctuations that can happen during the course of a monthly cycle.